sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

-## 4 Advanced: Add weighted edges to Unionfind
+## 4 Advanced: Add weighted edges to Union find

-> If each edge has a weight, we mush recalculate the weight when we compress the path.
+> If each edge has a weight, we must recalculate the weight when we compress the path.

 - [399.
 Evaluate Division](https://leetcode.com/problems/evaluate-division/)